 The demand at Verulam (Grange) has been shifted from the Durban Heights WTP onto the Hazelemere WTP.
-The demand at this node is expected to increase to 25 $M\ell$ /day by 2024.
-This will require an upgrade of the Grange Pump Station which should be completed by the end of 2021.
+The demand at this node is expected to increase to 25 Ml/day by 2024.
+This will require an upgrade of the Grange Pump Station.
 Once eThekwini Municipality completes the Northern Aqueduct and the uMkhomazi Water Project is completed, this demand will once again be shifted from Hazelmere WTP to Durban Heights WTP.